HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

 ### Writing Tests

-This paragraph is dedicated to writing tests so to ensure your code behaves properly.
-Before starting to touch the code, let's list down what you need to do from a high level perspective:
+This paragraph is dedicated to writing tests to ensure your code behaves properly.
+Before starting, let's list what you need to do from a high level perspective:

-- Provide some test data for the tests,
+- Provide some test data for the tests.
 - Write the tests trying to cover all the possible cases.

-The steps to follow are:
+Follow the steps below:

-- In the first place you have to provide some test data to feed your tests.
-The minimum required would be a triplet verification key, proof, public inputs returning success when submitted to function `verify_proof`; then you can provide additional successful triplets and also failing triplets to test negative results.
-To do this, create a new file at `verifiers/foo/src/resources.rs` and copy-paste the subsequent code:
+- First, you have to provide some test data to feed your tests.
+The minimum required would be a triplet verification key, proof, public inputs returning success when submitted to function `verify_proof`.
+Then you can provide additional successful triplets and also failing triplets to test negative results.
+To do this, create a new file at `verifiers/foo/src/resources.rs` and copy-paste the following code:

   ```rust
   pub static VALID_VK: sp_core::H256 = sp_core::H256(hex_literal::hex!("0000000000000000000000000000000000000000000000000000000000000001"));